sshaw/class2/README.md

 ## Issues

 Can't use plural attributes that are not collections.
-Here we want `:users` to be an attribute but not a type
+Here we want `:users` to be an attribute, not a type:

 ```rb
 Class2(:foo => [ :users => [ :id, :age, :foo ] ])